prajna-pranab/converse/README.md

 So far it only supports sending various status enquiries and parsing responses.

 It is using node.js in the electron framework.
 Installation requires node and npm.
-Clone the repository and then run node start.
+Clone the repository and then run '''npm start'''.